jesselp666/.config-git/README.md

 # .config-git
+Added themes and icons.
+Some themes and icons sets I created, but the Adapta themes are from the AUR.

 I store my suckless builds in .config, for a cleaner home directory.
 I also have aliases for quick compilation after config.h editing, my .zshrc file sources the .aliases.zsh file.
 Below are a patch count on each suckless tool/program